AACE International Members shall uphold and advance the honor, dignity, and practices of Cost Engineering and Cost Management.

 - All classes of AACE International membership;

-- AACE International certificants, members and/or non-members, and those applying for certification and sitting for examination
+- All AACE International certificants and those applying for certification and/or sitting for examination whether they are AACE International members or non-members.

 - Other professionals providing expert input to AACE International through professional courses of instruction using AACE International materials.